Covid-19 new service information

 EDI Conversations is a new online lunchtime reading and discussion group that meets every few weeks to discuss an article, blog post, web resource or book chapter related to Equality, Diversity, and Inclusion.
 All university staff and students are welcome.
 Suggestions for future items to discuss are also welcome, please email suggestions to email@example.com.

-Please book your place for our first conversation on Thurs 1 July at 12:00.
+Please book your place for the next conversation on Weds 4 Aug at 12:00.

 University of Bradford Library Team.